rkoren/kitchen-platform/docs/kitchen/index.md

 ## Dataset

-kitchen supports any tabular Kaggle competition — the showcase projects use healthcare and sci-fi datasets.
+kitchen aims to support any tabular Kaggle competition

 <!-- TODO: document the specific dataset(s) used -->